 When an unsuspecting visitor navigates to an overloaded page their browser acts like a skinny guy in a hot dog eating contest.
 Trying.
 But choking.

-I’m guessing it’s that, as compelling as images can be, boning up on their more-technical aspects is as engaging as watching paint dry.
-As a result, people (not us, of course) unnecessarily dump tens or even hundreds of thousands of photo pixels into a single page or post.
+As compelling as images can be, boning up on their more-technical aspects is as engaging as watching paint dry.

-It looks pretty and loads fast enough on their computer.
-Good enough, right?
+I mean, it looks pretty and loads fast enough on their computer.
+Why worry about anyone else?

 - Load more things, wait more time.

 Think you’re not loading many things into your pages?
 Mmm…mebbe.
 Go to GTMetrix and use their web page analyzer.
 What number do you see under Requests?
 That’s how many things you’re loading.

 Why so many requests for just one page?

 Whelp, every image in a page counts as a request.
 These days most sites also use plugins, scripts and stylesheets that must be loaded.